Skip to content

 What is happening under the hood?

-The boot sequence on real GR712RC and on Lince is byte-identical:
+The boot sequence on real GR712RC and on Tero is the same:

-2. The RTEMS bootstrap probes the MemCtrl (FTMCTRL) for memory layout, programs the GPTimer prescaler for a 1 ms tick, and unmasks IRQs at the IRQMP.
+2. The RTEMS bootstrap probes the MemCtrl (FTMCTRL) for memory layout, programs the GPTimer prescaler for the system tick, and unmasks IRQs at the IRQMP.

 3. The first user task is created and scheduled.

-4. printf writes through the APBUART data register; Lince's APBUart peripheral forwards every byte to the injected ICharacterDevice.
+4. printf/printk writes through the APBUART data register; Tero's ApbUart peripheral forwards every byte to the injected ICharacterDevice.

 5. The task ends, the idle thread halts each CPU via wr %g0, %asr19, and the emulator skips simulated time to the next pending event.